GorbulasDev/learnelectra/docs/i_am_advance.md

 **NOTE** All commands may not function / may not work fully.
 Use at your own risk!
 Backup wallet before you try any if you are unsure of what you are doing.
 This was a fork from PIVX as some of the commands may look very familiar.

-## Mnenomic Phrases
+## Mnemonic Phrases

-The Mnenomic Phrase is a random list of words that when used and used in a specifc order, create your wallet.
+The Mnemonic Phrase is a random list of words that when used and used in a specific order, create your wallet.
 Instead of typing up easy to mistype hashes, this phrase replaces that and makes it easier for the average human to work with.
-The only platforms as of creation of this article that use Mnenomic Phrases for Electra are the old Electra Desktop Wallet and the Electra Mobile Wallet.
-These two are NOT compatibile with eachother.
-The mnenomic phrase is not supported in the QT wallet but still can be used to recover your wallet through a process.
+The only platforms as of creation of this article that use Mnemonic Phrases for Electra are the old Electra Desktop Wallet and the Electra Mobile Wallet.
+These two are NOT compatible with each other.
+The mnemonic phrase is not supported in the QT wallet but still can be used to recover your wallet through a process.